- Purchase the complete Expat Arrivals Paris Guide (PDF)

 Paris is made up of 20 neighbourhoods or arrondissements that spiral out in a snail-shell pattern from the Île de la Cité, the city’s historic centre.
 Parisians routinely refer to the arrondissement numbers, so expats should familiarise themselves with these.

-Before spending time searching for accommodation in Paris it’s important that expats consider exactly what they want from their Parisian neighbourhood, as the housing available in each arrondissement can differ tremendously.
+Before spending time searching for accommodation in Paris, it’s important that expats consider exactly what they want from their Parisian neighbourhood, as the housing available in each arrondissement can differ tremendously.

 City living in Paris

 Young professionals or expats who move to Paris for a short period often choose to make the most of their time in the city by finding accommodation in central areas.
 The advantage of living close to the city centre is that one can be close to major attractions and entertainment venues and also avoid a long commute to work.
 The downside of living in these sought-after parts is that accommodation is rather costly, small and not always easy to find.
-These are some of the popular neighbourhoods for expats.
+These are some of the most popular neighbourhoods for expats.

 Paris Islands: Île de la Cité and Île Saint-Louis (1st and 4th arrondissements)

 These two islands serve as the epicentre of Paris, with the 4th arrondissement being home to the legendary Notre Dame Cathedral.
-The lifestyle in these neighbourhoods is more laid-back and less prone to the hustle and bustle characteristic of the rest of Paris.
+The lifestyle in these neighbourhoods is more laid back and less prone to the hustle and bustle characteristic of the rest of Paris.
 A lot of elderly people live here, attracted by the peacefulness and picturesque scenery along the Seine.
 Prices may be high but are often worth the expense.

 Bourse (2nd arrondissement)